Biking the scenic Shark Valley trail is a terrific way to experience the Florida Everglades.

 Recommended essentials for your Everglades Shark Valley day trip:

-What to do in Shark Valley?
+Things to do in the Everglades – Shark Valley?

-Biking the Shark Valley Trail
+Bike the Shark Valley Trail

 Biking the scenic Shark Valley trail is a unique way to experience Florida’s natural beauty and one of my favorite ways to explore the Everglades.
 The trail is a family-friendly activity that not only gets you out into the fresh air but also an up-close view of the natural habitat.